 What types of property qualify for a Section 1031 Like-Kind Exchange?

 As of January 1, 2018 and due to the passing of the “GOP Tax Reform Bill” a.k.a.
 “Tax Cuts and Jobs Act of 2017”, Section 1031 of the Internal Revenue Code (IRC) is allowable for Exchanges of nearly all types of real estate.
-Such property must be held for business or investment purposes and located in the United States or its territories.
+Such property must be held for use in a trade or business or for investment purposes.
 If the sale of your property will result in taxable gain, consider boosting your cash flow and return on investment with a 1031 Exchange!

 What types of property do NOT qualify for a Section 1031 Like-Kind Exchange?